Kinky Boots

 Inspiration

-Tony-winning producer Daryl Roth saw the film Kinky Boots at the 2006 Sundance Film Festival and resonated with it, feeling its heart and soul gave it the potential for a musical adaptation.
-Producer Hal Luftig saw the film separately in London and had similar feelings and decided to partner with Roth on her efforts.
-Roth soon secured the rights and the creative process began.
-They brought aboard renowned director Jerry Mitchell, and hired Harvey Fierstein to write the book.
+Tony-winning producer, Daryl Roth, saw the film, Kinky Boots, at the 2006 Sundance Film Festival and resonated with it, feeling that its heart and soul gave it the potential for a musical adaptation.
+Producer, Hal Luftig, saw the film separately in London and had similar feelings, deciding to partner with Roth on her efforts.
+Roth soon secured the rights, and the creative process began.
+They brought aboard renowned director, Jerry Mitchell, and hired Harvey Fierstein to write the book.

-Looking for a composer, Mitchell knew that Fierstein was friends with Cyndi Lauper, and thought they would make a good team to create the show.
-Seeing an opportunity to orient the score around "club music" along with show tunes, Fierstein approached Lauper, who joined the creative team in June 2010.
+Looking for a composer, Mitchell knew that Fierstein was friends with Cyndi Lauper and thought that they would make a good team to create the show.
+Seeing an opportunity to orient the score around "club music," as well as showtunes, Fierstein approached Lauper, who joined the creative team in June 2010.

 Productions

 Kinky Boots started as a reading on October 6, 2011.
 The next year, the producers opened a workshop production at the Bank of America Theatre in Chicago on October 2, 2012.
-After the tryout, the creative team added a couple more songs and revised the book.
-The musical then opened on Broadway on April 4, 2013 at the Al Hirschfeld Theatre, featuring performances from Stark Sands, Billy Porter, and Annaleigh Ashford.
+After the tryout, the creative team added a couple of more songs and revised the book.
+The musical then opened on Broadway on April 4, 2013, at the Al Hirschfeld Theatre, featuring performances from Stark Sands, Billy Porter and Annaleigh Ashford.

-While the Broadway production is currently running, several additional productions have been announced.
-A national tour of the United States began on September 4, 2014 in Las Vegas.
-The musical will have its Canadian premiere at the Royal Alexandra Theatre in June 2015.
-On November 25, 2014, South Korea will put up the first international production of Kinky Boots.
-Jerry Mitchell is also eying a West End production in 2015.
+While the Broadway production was still running, several additional productions were announced.
+A national tour of the United States began on September 4, 2014, in Las Vegas.
+The musical had its Canadian premiere at the Royal Alexandra Theatre in June 2015.
+On November 25, 2014, South Korea put up the first international production of Kinky Boots, followed by Jerry Mitchell's West End production in 2015.

 Cultural Influence

-• The Broadway production of Kinky Boots has set a new box-office record at the Al Hirschfeld Theatre.
+• The Broadway production of Kinky Boots set a new box office record at the Al Hirschfeld Theatre.

 Trivia

-• The Broadway production of Kinky Boots was nominated for 13 Tony Awards in 2013, including Best Musical, Best Book of a Musical, Best Original Score, Best Choreography, Best Direction of a Musical, and Best Orchestrations.
-It also was nominated for nine Outer Critics Circle awards (including Outstanding New Broadway Musical, New Score, Book of a Musical, Choreographer, and Director of a Musical), three Astaire Awards, and two Drama Desk Awards.
+• The Broadway production of Kinky Boots was nominated for thirteen Tony Awards in 2013, including Best Musical, Best Book of a Musical, Best Original Score, Best Choreography, Best Direction of a Musical and Best Orchestrations.
+It was also nominated for nine Outer Critics Circle awards (including Outstanding New Broadway Musical, New Score, Book of a Musical, Choreographer and Director of a Musical), three Astaire Awards and two Drama Desk Awards.

 Critical Reaction